 - (a) Collective investment schemes;

 - (b) Money market instruments;

 - (c) Deposits;

 - (d) Derivatives; and

-- (e) Any other form of investments as may be determined by the Manager from time to time that is in line with the Fund objective.
+- (e) Any other form of investments permitted by the SC that is in line with the investment objective and asset allocation of the Fund.

 All investments will be subjected to the SC's Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework, the Deed and the objective of the Fund.